Vaccine misinformation: Personal anecdotes about harmed individuals

 Personal anecdotes and sometimes false stories are circulated about vaccination.
 Misinformation has spread claiming that people died due to COVID-19 vaccination.
 There are individuals that perpetuate the harmful mistruths about vaccinations and the falsified links vaccinations have with autism.
 Through the spread of false media, civilians are blindly being led to believe that vaccinations are the leading cause of autism, when in fact, this is far from the truth.
 For one, autism occurs during fetal development, not after the mother has given birth (Rodier, P. M. 2000).
 However, there are contributing factors that can influence where a child may be placed on the spectrum.
 These factors include the mother consuming medication while pregnant that should not be consumed during pregnancy, genetics playing a part, the environment as well as metabolic disorders and epigenetic mechanisms (Manzi, B. et al. 2008).
 Though individuals tend to believe that autism is a harmful and negative disorder—and therefore refusing to be vaccinated—they are actually causing more harm to themselves and others by potentially putting themselves at risk of being exposed to diseases and infections that can be harmful to their body.
-More so over, when infected, they can then transfer the disease to a person who is immunocompromised.
+Moreover, when infected, they can then transfer the disease to a person who is immunocompromised.
 This not only harms themselves but can contribute to the spread of viral infections with harmful long-term effects that can potentially result in death.
 All in all, through the many experiments performed on the links between vaccinations and autism, no experiment has conclusively proven the link between autism and vaccinations.